The Eternal (band): History

 The band released Circle of Live, a live album/DVD in March 2015 which was also recorded on the band's 10th Anniversary tour in 2013.
 The band parted ways with guitarist Brad Cook in late 2015 and Martin Curtis-Powell has since become a full-time member of the band.

 In March 2016, The Eternal entered Kelsonic Studios (with singer/guitarist Mark Kelson handling production) to record their 6th full-length album.
 The album, titled Waiting for the Endless Dawn was released in August 2018.

+On 11 April 2024, the band announced their seventh studio album, Skinwalker, which was released on 28 June.